vishnuvardhan-g/vishnuvardhan-g/README.md

 💼 Data Specialist with over 3 plus years in designing, developing, and optimizing data solutions.

-🧠 Skilled in SQL, Snowflake, PL/SQL, and data warehousing.
+🧠 Skilled in SQL, Python, PL/SQL, and data warehousing.

 🎥 Content Creator: Documenting my travels and sharing insights on nature's beauty.